RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 CRDB.
 However when updating database configurations with CRDB, most database settings only apply to the local CRDB instance configuration.
-Changes done to "Memory limit", "Data persistence", "Redis password", "Number of Shards", or "SSL Mode" and "Periodic backup" are only applied to the local CRDB instance and not applied to all Participating Clusters.
+Changes done to "Memory limit", "Data persistence", "Redis password", "Number of Shards", or "TLS Mode" and "Periodic backup" are only applied to the local CRDB instance and not applied to all Participating Clusters.